On the instability and degeneracy of deep learning models: Illustrations

 Model instability can depend intricately on how functions of parameters and data \(\boldsymbol X_N=(X_1,\ldots,X_n)\) are combined in the formulation of the model probabilities, though some general causes may be identified.
 As one issue, a broad parameter space (or wide interpretation of this space) may admit some parameters as technically valid that have an undue and often undesirable impact on the model structure for a prescribed data size \(N\).
 In this case, both the size and dimension of model parameters can be problematic and induce instability.
 In combination to this last point, further causes of instability may also be traced to the magnitude of statistics in the model.
-Potentially massive, and thereby unstable, statistics were the primary focus of instability studies of Schweinberger ( \hyperlink{ref-schweinberger2011instability}{2011}) for certain discrete exponential models having parameters/statistics of fixed dimension.
+Potentially massive, and thereby unstable, statistics were the primary focus of instability studies of \citet{schweinberger2011instability} for certain discrete exponential models having parameters/statistics of fixed dimension.
 However, as shown in the following, bounded statistics may still lead to instability if the parameter dimension is high.
-We next provides some examples to illustrate S-instability in FOES models, which also suggest some potential strategies for preventing unstable models.
+We next \ak{provide} some examples to illustrate S-instability in FOES models, which also suggest some potential strategies for preventing unstable models \ak{(e.g., for many model types in the following, a control of the combined magnitudes of parameters can ensure S-stability, which is also discussed further in Section \ref{stable-models})}.